Cubic polynomials with periodic cycles of a specified multiplier

 Note that, while the fibrations above admit few sections, the underlying surfaces in some cases are fairly simple.
-For example, in the case $N=2$, the multiplier fibration is elliptic (that is, the generic fibre has genus one), but the underlying space is rational.
+For example, in the case $N=2$, the multiplier fibration is elliptic (that is, the generic fibre $X_1(2)$ is an elliptic curve over $\CC(\lambda)$), but the underlying space is rational.
 This means, for example, that if $K$ is a number field, then cubic polynomials $z^3+az+b$ with $K$-rational coefficients, and a $K$-rational point of period 2, are relatively common, while such pairs with a specified multiplier are relatively sparse.
 It turns out that the moduli spaces of polynomials with marked points of relatively small period is always rational.

 \begin{theorem} Fix and integer $d\geq 2$, and natural numbers $N_1, ..., N_s$ with Then the fibre product of the spaces $\mathcal{P}_d(N_1), \ldots, \mathcal{P}_d(N_s)$, over the moduli space of polynomials of degree $d$, that is, the moduli space parametrizing polynomials of degree $d$ with marked points of period $N_1, ..., N_s$, is rational. \end{theorem}